RenderKit/embree/README.md

     sudo apt-get install libxmu-dev libxi-dev

 Finally you can compile Embree using CMake.
-Create a build directory inside the Embree root directory and execute "ccmake .." inside this build directory.
+Create a build directory inside the Embree root directory and execute `ccmake ..` inside this build directory.

     mkdir build